gnello/php-openfire-restapi/README.md

 ```

 ## CONFIGURATION
-Just change these constants into Settings.php
+Just change these constants into Setting.php
 ```php
 const HOST = 'your_host';
 const PORT = '9090';